Does ExxonMobil Pass Buffett's Test?

 We'd all like to invest like the legendary Warren Buffett, turning thousands into millions or more.
 Buffett analyzes companies by calculating return on invested capital, or ROIC, in order to help determine whether a company has an economic moat -- the ability to earn returns on its money above that money's cost.

-In this series, we examine several companies in a single industry to determine their ROIC.
-Let's take a look at ExxonMobil (NYS: XOM) and three of its industry peers, to see how efficiently they use cash.
+In this series, we take a look at several companies in a single industry to determine their ROIC.
+Let's take a look at ExxonMobil (NYS: XOM) and three of its industry peers to see how efficiently they use cash.

 ROIC = net operating profit after taxes / Invested capital

 The nuances of the formula are explained in further detail here.
 This one-size-fits-all calculation cuts out many of the legal accounting tricks (such as excessive debt) that managers use to boost earnings numbers, and provides you with an apples-to-apples way to evaluate businesses, even across industries.
 The higher the ROIC, the more efficiently the company uses capital.

 Ultimately, we're looking for companies that can invest their money at rates that are higher than the cost of capital, which for most businesses is between 8% and 12%.
 Ideally, we want to see ROIC above 12%, at a minimum, and a history of increasing returns, or at least steady returns, which indicate some durability to the company's economic moat.

 Here are the ROIC figures for four industry peers over a few periods.